algorandfoundation/specs/dev/TEAL.md

 behavior is changed, a new version is introduced.
 Programs carrying old versions are executed with their original semantics.
 In the AVM bytecode, the version is an incrementing integer, currently 6, and denoted vX throughout this document.
-User friendly version numbers that correspond to programmer expectations, such as `AVM 1.0` map to these integers.
-AVM 0.9 is v4.
-AVM 1.0 is v5.
-AVM 1.1 is v6.

 ## Execution Modes